 , as president of the AACR.

-McCormick is the director of the University of California, San Francisco (UCSF) Helen Diller Family Comprehensive Cancer Center.
-He holds the E. Dixon Heise distinguished professorship in oncology and the David A. Wood distinguished professorship of tumor biology and cancer research at UCSF.
+, director of the University of California, San Francisco (UCSF) Helen Diller Family Comprehensive Cancer Center.
+McCormick holds the E. Dixon Heise distinguished professorship in oncology and the David A. Wood distinguished professorship of tumor biology and cancer research at UCSF.
 Additionally, he is the associate dean of the UCSF School of Medicine and a distinguished professor in residence in the department of microbiology and immunology as well as in the department of biochemistry and biophysics.

-He is currently a scientific editor of Cancer Discovery
+Blackburn, recipient of the 2009 Nobel Prize in Physiology or Medicine, is currently scientific editor of Cancer Discovery

 # # #

-Press registration for the AACR Annual Meeting 2012 is free to qualified journalists and public information officers: www.aacr.org/PressRegistration
+for the AACR Annual Meeting 2013 is free to qualified journalists and public information officers.

 Follow the AACR on Twitter: @aacr #aacr